Navigating Centerpiece Selection

 Image: Erin Hatton

 A trio bud vases or pin cups alongside candles create a simple, airy vibe to any table center.
 We recommend alternating this style with another centerpiece option for added depth.
-A small modern & airy tray surrounded by a trio of candles is also a beautiful option!
+A modern & airy tray surrounded by a trio of candles is also a beautiful option!

 bud vases & pillar candles